 Homogeneous purposive sampling was used to select respondents from the target programme beneficiary and nonbeneficiary population groups.
-Specifically, the selection was based on specific practical criteria, such as livelihood, sex, age, marital status, participation in social protection programme or social support network group, easy accessibility, availability at a given time and most importantly the willingness to participate in the study(Etikan, Musa, & Alkassim, 2016).
+Specifically, the selection was based on specific practical criteria, such as livelihood, sex, age, marital status, participation in a social protection programme or social support network group, easy accessibility, availability at a given time and most importantly the willingness to participate in the study (Etikan, Musa, & Alkassim, 2016).
 Four farmers (women and men) were selected from each of the following groups; married, single household heads and elderly.
 Respondents were selected from different demographic groups to get a detail understanding of the gendered experiences of vulnerability, coping strategies and effects of the existing social protection programmes on livelihoods.
-A total of twelve women and men respondents were selected from respectively Dorimon Poyentaga for theinand depth households interviews.
-This sample size was informed by the saturation point of those respondents who were capable of providing informed views on the practices and outcomes of the various social protection interventions.
+A total of twelve women and men respondents were selected from Dorimon and Poyentaga respectively for the in-depth households interviews.

+This sample size was informed by the saturation point of those respondents who 100 SAM JONAH LIBRARY SAM JONAH LIBRARY UNIVERSITY OF CASE were capable of providing informed views on the practices and outcomes of the various social protection interventions.